Special Educational Needs & Disabilities

 If you are unhappy about the SEN provision that we are providing for your child, please talk to the class teacher, the SENCo, the Headteacher, the SEN governor, Mrs D Palmer-Jenkinson, or follow our complaints policy.

 • Your child’s progress is continually monitored by his/her class teacher using our assessment policy.
+At the end of Year 2, we report your child’s progress to the Local Authority, based on their judgement.

 • His/her progress is reviewed formally every term and an assessment based on your child’s progress against the National Curriculum is reported.

-• If your child is in Year 1 and above, but is not yet able to access the National Curriculum, we will continue to use the Early Years Foundation Style Profile to record their progress until they are able to access the curriculum.
+• If your child is in Year 1 and above but is not yet able to access the National Curriculum, we will continue to use the Early Years Foundation Style Profile to record their progress until they are able to access the curriculum.

 • The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education invited to attend, therefore striving to ensure they are making progress towards their identified outcomes.